Below is a list of upcoming and past speaking appearances.

 Worcester Polytechnic Institute

 April 24, 2018

-Abstract: Behavioral science and behavioral economics have becoming a trendy buzz word in advertising and brand consulting.
+Abstract: Behavioral science and behavioral economics have becoming a trendy buzz word in advertising and market research.
 But what do these mean?
-In this talk, Kenneth R. Faro will discuss nudge theory, choice architecture, and behavioral science techniques that he has used with clients to grow their businesses.
+In this talk, Kenneth R. Faro will discuss nudge theory, choice architecture, and how he has used general principles of behavioral economics to grow his clients’ businesses.

 March 28, 2018

 Abstract: What is a good ad?
 How can we make ads better?
 More importantly, how can we make ads better in the face of consumers’ general dislike for advertising in general.
 In this talk, Kenneth R. Faro will discuss ways in which advertisers can use psychology to enhance their creative executions.

 Abstract: The father of Public Relations (PR) is Edward Bernays, the Nephew of Sigmund Freud.
 From the beginning, PR was always infused with psychology.
 Now, years later, the cross-pollination of psychology and PR has left us with strategic directions in the midst of a PR crisis.
 In this talk, Kenneth R. Faro will discuss cases in which brands were confronted with a PR crisis, and how the situation was handled.

 "The Hidden History Of Psychology and Marketing"

 Abstract: Psychology and marketing have a unique history.
 Both disciplines emerged together in the late 1800’s and from the beginning were inextricably linked.
 While this history remains primarily hidden, there is much to learn from it.
 In this presentation, Kenneth R. Faro will talk about the ways in which psychology and marketing have historically been linked and how this linkage has lead to a number of key insights for many of the major brands throughout history.